CSCfi/machine-learning-scripts/courses/uefml2017/README.md

 which the K40 and K80 cards have 12 GBs, all of which is automatically available when the card is reserved.

+## Other useful commands

+Show all jobs on partition (queue) *gpu*:

+    squeue -l -p gpu

+Show all own jobs:

+    squeue -l -u <USERNAME>

+Delete a job:

+    scancel <JOBID>

+Show an overview of all partitions:

+    sinfo